 (Note: this post was originally published on June 2, 2019.
-The date above reflects migration to the new platform.)
+It has since been updated with a few tweaks.)

 It makes me so happy to hear from you and see your creations!
 Please leave a comment below and let me know what you think about this recipe.
 If you post a photo on Instagram, hashtag #TheRogueBrusselSprout and tag me (@TheRogueBrusselSprout) in the post text so that I'm sure to see it.

-Exploding with tart raspberry, sweet apricot, and zingy ginger, these cute little truffles are easy to make at home and good for the body too.
-Make them as a treat for yourself or as a gift for someone special!
+Exploding with tart raspberry, sweet apricot, and zingy ginger, these fruit and nut truffles are easy to make at home and good for the body too.
+Make them as a treat for yourself or as a gift for someone special.

 For the Filling